Oliver-Preuschl/lwc-das/README.md

    @api selectedMarkerValuePropertyName;
    ```

 1. Register the dynamic properties of your component, to make sure [lwc-das](https://github.com/Oliver-Preuschl/lwc-das) will update these properties whenever the state gets updated by another component.
+Besides the name of the property you can choose to empty the property whenever a property cannot be resolved (`emptyIfNotResolvable: true`) or to null it (`nullIfNotResolvable: true`), which is the default.

    ```js
    connectedCallback() {